Azure/iotedgedev/README.md

 1. **.config folder** - All expanded config files are copied to this folder and these files are used at runtime.

-1. **build folder** - Contains the files outputted by the .NET Core SDK.

 1. **logs folder** - Contains all the Docker log files for the Runtime and your modules.

 ### Step 2: Update Environment Variables